akshayjshah/blog/posts/building-a-blog.md

 [author][jasper] is exceptionally helpful, so my first foray into practical functional programming has been more enlightening than infuriating.

-## Bootstrap: Clean Design, No Fuss
+## Bootstrap: clean design, no fuss

 I have trouble matching my clothing, let alone the dozens of small elements that make up a website, so creating an attractive design for my new site was a